rjorton/MinION-COVID19/README.md

 ### MinION nCoV COVID19 data processing commands for frankenstein/alpha - using guppy and ARTIC

 #### Guppy Base Calling
-Ideally everything would be done on the machine running MinKnow and the MinION (to avoid data transfers everywhere), but if the machine is incapable of basecalling quickly (i.e. have a GPU and run Linux) then this is one way.
+Ideally everything would be done on the machine running MinKnow and the MinION (to avoid data transfers everywhere), but if the machine is incapable of basecalling quickly (i.e. it doesn't have a GPU or Linux) then the below is one way.

 Transfer the MinKnow fast5 data folder to frankenstein.cvr.gla.ac.uk for GPU based calling, e.g. scp or rysnc: